continuent/continuent-ansible/README.md

 # continuent-ansible

 Configuring servers for Tungsten purposes using Ansible.
-For more informations read our blog article [Automated server preparation using Ansible](#).
+For more information read our blog article [Automated server preparation using Ansible](#).

 ## Usage